MasterOfPoppets/MasterOfPoppets.github.io/src/portfolio/pwg.md

     alt="PWG Colour Selector" class="img-responsive img-half center-block">

 The user was presented with a select box of approximately 200 colour options.
 Each colour option also featured a swatch loaded via a round trip to the server.
-The final two options in this select box where a pair of search fields that allowed the user to search alternate colour ranges and choose a colour from them - this time without the aid of a swatch.
+The final two options in this select box were a pair of search fields that allowed the user to search alternate colour ranges and choose a colour from them - this time without the aid of a swatch.

 By introducing Bootstrap to the technology stack we were able to use it in conjunction with Angular to create a new